In this article, I will give you a detailed understanding of this simple question “Is SPIN SELLING relevant in 2021”.

 Spin selling was one of the first-ever books that I read on sales, and it shaped the beginning of my career in likely thousands and thousands if not hundreds of thousands of other sales professionals careers.

-Now let me give you some context here because the year that spin selling was published, the average house price in India was Rs 100000, and pubs in the UK were allowed to open during the day for the very first time, and of course, the internet didn’t exist at all, so the world has moved on since spin selling first hit the bookstores.
+Now let me give you some context here because the year that spin selling was published, the average house price in India was Rs 100000.
+Pubs in the UK were allowed to open during the day for the very first time, and of course, the internet didn’t exist at all, so the world has moved on since spin selling first hit the bookstores.

-But should your sales process move on as well, or is spin selling still relevant for the modern B2B salesperson because the thing is a lot of traditional sales trainers around the world are still teaching spin selling like it is the absolute gospel?
+But should your sales process move on as well, or is spin selling still relevant for the modern B2B salesperson because many traditional sales trainers around the world are still teaching spin selling like it is the absolute gospel?

-Salespeople crush their quotas, so before we uncover if spin selling is relevant in the internet age, let’s take a look at the fundamentals of what spin selling actually is now .
+Salespeople crush their quotas, so before we uncover if spin selling is relevant in the internet age, let’s examine the fundamentals of what spin selling actually is now.

 - Need payoff